jjajairo/42SP_Libft/README.md

 Libft is a project for Standard C library that override a set of their functions and must behave the same as the originals.

+## What do I learn?

+The base of C, with pointers, memory allocation and basic data structure operations.

 ### Part 1 - Libc functions

 Re-code a set of the `libc` functions, as defined in their `man`.
 The functions will need to present the same prototype and behaviors as the originals